Primordial Black Holes (PBHs) and The Signatures of Cosmic Non-Gaussianity: Exact curvaton non-Gaussianity

-We now derive the exact non-Gaussian probability distribution for $\zeta$ in the sudden-decay curvaton scenario \cite{Young:2013oia,Enqvist:2013qaa}.
-The starting point is the sudden-decay relation between the total curvature perturbation $\zeta$ and the curvaton curvature $\zeta_\chi$,
+We now derive the exact probability density of the curvature perturbation in the sudden-decay curvaton scenario.
+The derivation is the central element of the manuscript, so every algebraic step is written explicitly.